Nebulkaa/Fundzy/README.md

    ```
 3. Open `http://localhost:5000/<streamer>` in your browser to donate to a streamer.

+Set the `COINBASE_COMMERCE_API_KEY` environment variable with your Coinbase Commerce API key before running the server.
+The app will create a charge for each donation request and redirect the donor to Coinbase's hosted payment page.

-This prototype stores donations in memory and does not handle real cryptocurrency payments yet.
+This prototype stores donations in memory, so payments are not persisted across restarts.